University of Wisconsin–Madison

 What’s the Problem?

-Anchor institutions are ideal partners for High Road development because they compete on innovation and human capital, rather than the price of commodity inputs and outputs.
+Moreover, anchor institutions are ideal partners for high road development because they compete on innovation and human capital, rather than the price of commodity inputs and outputs.
 To succeed, they require infrastructure and amenities that only the public sector can provide, such as safe streets, a stable, well-trained workforce, high-quality transportation systems, high-value cultural institutions, affordable housing for employees, and reliable public services and utilities.
-Their local spending, investment, and hiring gives them outsized leverage in the effort to create flourishing local communities.
+Meanwhile, their local spending, investment, and hiring gives them outsized leverage in the effort to create flourishing local communities.
+For local leaders to champion anchor institutions and their myriad rewards, strong long-term partnerships must be developed to maximize the benefits for all stakeholders.

 What are People Currently Doing?

 While agreements between municipal governments and anchor institutions can be finalized by drafting contracts, regulations, and local laws, community organizations can formalize their cooperation with anchor institutions through Community Benefit Agreements (CBAs).
 CBAs establish mutually agreeable terms for development that can be incorporated into new or ongoing projects.
 CBAs deliver benefits to both sides: anchor institutions and developers can use CBAs to secure community support, which helps stabilize projects and secure government subsidies and zoning approval.
 Communities gain a seat at the table that ensures their needs are heard and their goals are achieved.
-See Maximizing Value: A Policy Blueprint to Help Communities Leverage Green Investments and other resources from the ProGov21 database for information about implementing CBAs.

 Taking it to the Next Level

-Cleveland’s Evergreen Cooperatives are a series of joint ventures launched by the city of Cleveland, the Cleveland Foundation, The Democracy Collaborative, and the city’s three leading anchor institutions: Case Western Reserve University, The Cleveland Clinic, and University Hospitals.
+Cleveland serves as a shining model of what successful partnerships with anchor institutions can look like.
+Its Evergreen Cooperative Initiative is a series of joint ventures launched by the City of Cleveland, the Cleveland Foundation, the Democracy Collaborative, and three leading anchor institutions: Case Western Reserve University, The Cleveland Clinic, and University Hospitals.
 The Evergreen Cooperatives are a network of employee-owned cooperatives that use a single non-profit holding company, Evergreen Cooperative Corporation, as an umbrella.
 Evergreen Energy solutions is a regional leader in LED lighting, solar power, and energy efficiency.
 Green City Growers provides sustainably-grown produce to anchor institutions in Cleveland, as well as restaurants and the groceries and foodservice businesses in northeast Ohio on a year-round basis.
 Evergreen Cooperative Laundry provides energy-efficient laundry services to healthcare and hospitality companies in Ohio.
-These cooperatives have taken advantage of their relationships with anchor institutions to bring green jobs at high wages and made them accessible to workers from some of Cleveland’s poorest neighborhoods: the project has established a goal to bring 5,000 new jobs to Cleveland by 2022.
-Further, because they are employee cooperative, employees build ownership stakes that have real value: it is estimated that after working at an Evergreen Cooperative eight years, the typical employee will possess an equity stake worth approximately $65,000.
-For more on Evergreen, see Leveraging Anchor Institutions for Local Job Creation and Wealth Building and other resources on the ProGov21 database.

 Mayor's Innovation home page